 Following his record-setting ring victory, Hawkins said he will be attending the final Circuit stop of the season at Harrah’s New Orleans, which has just begun.
 After that, it is on to the World Series of Poker in Las Vegas.
 If there was any doubt, Hawkins has qualified for August’s season-ending Global Casino Championship by virtue of being the casino champion at Hard Rock Tulsa.
-He is not currently listed in top fifty on the 2018-2019 WSOP Circuit leaderboard (another way to qualify), but I am guessing it is because he already qualified in another way.
-Those who qualify as a casino champion or by winning a Circuit Main Event do not take away top-fifty spots from other players.
+He is not currently listed in the top 50 on the 2018-2019 WSOP Circuit leaderboard (another way to qualify), but I am guessing it is because he already qualified in another way.
+Those who qualify as a casino champion or by winning a Circuit Main Event do not take away top-50 spots from other players.

 WSOP Circuit Rings Won by Maurice Hawkins